gaewebdesign/cs197project/README.md

 MYSQL commands
 mysql -uroot -pYourPassword < pasadena.sql

 From mysql
 verify the database/tables/data  are there

 to run the Server
 npm run devStart
+note that in package.json is the added line
+"devStart" : "nodemon index.js"

 CLIENT
-go into client direcotry
+go into client  directory
 npm install   (uses package.json to install packages)

 npm start (start React app)

 to create the React app from scratch
 npx create-react-app . (in the client directory)
 install modules
-npm i bootstrap , mysql ...
+npm i bootstrap , mysql ,axios , ...
 Copy over the files (replace App.js)

 the React App should start up with the UI
-(there are try... catches so it will at least start up with the express server)
+(there are try... catches so it will at least start up without the express server)

+to create the SERVER side from scratch
+in the server directory
+npm init (default answers)
+npm i express, axios, body-parser, cors, mysql , nodemon

 GITHUB commands